Money Management 101 – What Every Private Practice Dietitian Needs to Know

 - At the time of service?

-- Prior to the appoinment?
+- Prior to the appointment?

 - Will you require the patient provides you with a credit card to secure their initial visit?

 I know this may seem like a lot of information to address in your office policies but the more direct you are – the better.
 I would also highly suggest having your patients sign off they received them.
 I would then make a copy for the patient and file one in their folder.
-Here is a link to my office policies and HIPPA waiver from one of my websites.

 4. Open a Business Bank Account

 It’s a good idea to have a separate bank account for your business no matter how you formed your private practice.
 A separate account makes it possible to keep track of your personal and business funds individually.
-However, if you incorporated your business or formed a LLC, a separate account is a necessity.
+However, if you incorporated your business or formed an LLC, a separate account is a necessity.

 I highly suggest having separate accounts for your personal and business account BUT with the same bank.
 This makes things so much easier if you need to jockey around money between your accounts.
 While as an LLC you cannot commingle your expenses – you can still transfer money legally among your accounts.
 Also by having separate accounts with the same bank it makes it easy to see your true income.
 If you are both employed and self-employed your bank account will often show two very different stories.